ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 standard passwords and have the same drawbacks and caveats.

-If a server uses SSH passwords for authentication, that server's administrators will typically assign some random password to a new user and communicate that password to them through some insecure channel like email.
-As a result, a new user is usually expected to change their initial password the first time they log into their new account.
-As SSH passwords are simply operating system-level passwords on the server, they can be changed in the same way as local passwords, by running the `passwd` command from a remote shell:
+If a server uses SSH passwords for authentication, that server's administrators will typically assign you some random password when you sign up for an account, and will communicate that password to you through some insecure channel like email.
+As a result, you are usually expected to change that initial password when you log in to the server under your new account for the first time.
+As SSH passwords are simply operating system-level passwords *on the server,* you can change them in the same way as local passwords, by running the `passwd` command from a remote shell:

 ````
 me@mypc$ ssh testuser@testserver